-Highway 35 to Bear Creek Rd. to Santa Cruz
+Highway 35 to Bear Creek Road to Santa Cruz

 The Santa Cruz Mountain Wine Trail provides a unique wine country experience.
-Discover wonderful wineries among the Redwoods and mountains of Santa Cruz.
-This is an exciting getaway to this mountain wine region.
+Discover fantastic wineries among the Redwoods and mountains of Santa Cruz.
+Take your time to experience the marvel of the Santa Cruz Mountains and these exciting wineries.

 Top Wineries to Visit on This Wine Trail